 “Look at how he tripped Julian,” Estelle said sharply, scowling at the Scot.
 “Any closer to the end zone and that’d be a foul.”

 “He’s an Ink,” Gwen said, her voice tight with a strange mix of resentment and recognition.
-Cal’s proficiency at influencing physical matter was better than most their age—even without the advantages most Inks their age had.
-It stung that, at least in this aspect of sorcery, he might be her match.
+Cal’s proficiency at influencing physical matter was better than most their age—even without the advantages most Inks had.
+It stung that, at least in this aspect of sorcery, he might even be better than her.
 “Blacklisted or not, Whitley blood knows how to command the environment; he’s rewriting the field.”

 On the sidelines, Gwen spotted a flash of bright, unfashionable yellow.
 Bryn Hall was jumping up and down, her coiled curls a bouncing halo as she cheered for Will and Cal.
 The sight of her—so unburdened, so loud—made Gwen’s stomach churn with an unwelcome, heavy envy.
 For a pitiful, ungracious moment, Gwen pictured herself down there in the damp stands as if she couldn’t care less what the people up here thought.

 Down on the field, Cal stopped near Will during a break, clapping a muddy hand onto Will’s shoulder and gesturing toward the iron ball.
 He was giving him pointers.
-Clearly, she wasn’t the only Ink aiding his improvement.
+Clearly, Gwen wasn’t the only Ink aiding his improvement, even if Cal’s help came from a place of genuine friendship rather than a mandate from the Chancellor.

 Gwen watched Will nod, his chest heaving, his face smeared with dirt.
 He looked exhausted, the weight of expectations surely sitting on his lungs, yet he was smiling.
 He was competing.
 He was finally using his body as a weapon rather than a cage.